 Game changers for women in construction trades.

-Organisations such as the Women’s Trade Network, among others, are leading the charge by implementing game-changing initiatives aimed at encouraging more women into the industry.
+Initiatives like the Women’s Trade Network, among others, are leading the charge by implementing game-changing activity aimed at encouraging more women into the industry.

 With a long history of gender inequality in the construction industry, women and organisations are fighting back.